 - Hormonal imbalances.
 (Here’s a great article on how to balance hormones, naturally.)

-A healthy microbiome will promote the maintenance of health and reverse the symptoms of chronic dis-ease.
+A healthy microbiome is key to restoring wellness, and can actually reverse the symptoms of chronic dis-ease.

 The 5 R’s to Cultivate A Beneficial Microbiome